FDP-01-2025/project-asteroides-con-wifi/README.md

 ## 🧠 Theme and setting

- You need to go with **Noctriz** in a space adventure full of missions to save all the population of  **Algoritmia**, they have been kidnapped by an AI.This game implies logic in different ways ,memory and chanllenges across the intersllestar space.
+ You need to go with **Noctriz** in a space adventure full of missions to save all the population of  **Algoritmia**, they have been kidnapped by an AI.This game implies logic in different ways, memory and challenges across the intersllestar space.

 ---